vedantwpatil/Rust-Toy-Web-Engine/README.md

 ## Current Progress

-Wrote out some of the introduction code for implementing telnet, need to reread the earlier chapters to get a better understanding
+Wrote out some of the introduction code for implementing a basic http client.
+Able to make basic requests to unencrypted websites and display the request header information in addition to the html content on the webpage